Agnieszka Kołakowska

-Agnieszka Kołakowska (born 1960) is a Polish philosopher, philologist, translator and essayist.
+Agnieszka Kołakowska (born 17 May 1960) is a Polish philosopher, philologist, translator and essayist.

 She is the recipient of the 2012 Andrzej Kijowski Award for the essay collection Wojny kultur i inne wojny.

-She was born in 1960 to the family of philosopher Leszek Kołakowski and Tamara Dynenson.
+She was born in Łódź in 1960 to the family of philosopher Leszek Kołakowski and Tamara Dynenson.
 She defines herself as a Jew, as her mother is a Polish Jew.